Skip to main content

 Note

-This is for both the Task Mining Client and the Configuration Editor desktop applications.
+This is for both desktop applications, the Task Mining Client and the Configuration Editor.

 If the currently-installed version is 1.x.x:

-• Newer version installed per-machine (Admin); this will prompt for admin and replace the older version.
+• Newer version installed per-user (not admin); this replaces the 1.x.x version.

 Note

-For both of these scenarios, admin rights are required and you will be prompted for credentials.
+For both of these scenarios, admin rights are required and will be prompted for.

 If the currently-installed version is 2.x.x: